 6.4.1 Description of application vulnerability

 Most real numbers cannot be represented exactly in a computer.
-To represent real numbers, most computers use IEC 60559 Information technology -- Microprocessor Systems -- Floating-Point arithmetic.
-If IEC 60559 is not followed, then the bit representation for a floating-point number can vary from compiler to compiler and on different platforms, however, relying on a particular representation can cause problems when a different compiler is used or the code is reused on another platform.
+To represent real numbers, most computers use ISO/IEC/IEEE IEC 60559 Information technology -- Microprocessor Systems -- Floating-Point arithmetic [30].
+If this standard is not followed, then the bit representation for a floating-point number can vary from compiler to compiler and on different platforms, however, relying on a particular representation can cause problems when a different compiler is used or the code is reused on another platform.
 Regardless of the representation, many real numbers can only be approximated since representing the real number using a binary representation may well require an endlessly repeating string of bits or more binary digits than are available for representation.
 Therefore, it should be assumed that a floating-point number is only an approximation, even though it may be an extremely good one.
 Floating-point representation of a real number or a conversion to floating-point can cause surprising results and unexpected consequences to those unaccustomed to the idiosyncrasies of floating-point arithmetic.

 Many algorithms that use floating point can have anomalous behaviour when used with certain values.
 The most common results are erroneous results or algorithms that never terminate for certain segments of the numeric domain, or for isolated values.
 Those without training or experience in numerical analysis may not be aware of which algorithms, or, for a particular algorithm, of which domain values should be the focus of attention.